 |Low-maintenance and durable|

 |Good range for weight|

 |Small tires not as stable|

-The Booster V, also known as the S+ Sport, is the 5th generation of one of the most popular scooters outside of the United States.
+The Booster V, is the 5th generation of one of the most popular scooters outside of the United States.

 It weighs just 24 lbs (11 kg) yet has a max speed of 24 mph (39 kmh) and a real-world range of 12.6 miles (20 km) in its fastest settings.
 When folded, it is 36-inches (91 cm) long and 5-inches (13 cm) wide — making it one of the most compact scooters you can buy.
 The Booster V is built like a tank — many owners have logged thousands of miles on this scooter and its variants with no repair issues.

-In essence, the Booster V / S+ Sport is ultra-portable but durable.
+In essence, the Booster V is ultra-portable but durable.
 It is one of the best scooters for riders who want to take it everywhere — onto crowded public transportation, up flights of stairs, into cafes, into car trunks, under desks.

 However, the Booster V is not without flaws.
 The chief trade-off is ride quality and lackluster braking performance.
 Though the scooter has a suspension, the small solid tires make for a rough ride and tend to lose their grip in wet conditions.
 The scooter has both an electronic brake and foot brake, which must be used together to stop quickly — requiring you to ride with a foot on the rear fender at all times.
 Using the electronic brake alone, we measured stopping distances of greater than 40 ft, which could be insufficient in an emergency.

 Overall, the Booster V should have a place in many rider’s home.
 If you need a scooter that is ultra-portable and ultra-reliable with a good range and high top speed, look no further.

 Available in the US from UScooters with $100 off discount code: electric-scooter.guide